adamvinueza/adamvinueza.github.io/_posts/2020-01-11-docker-in-fifteen.md

 Stops a running container, gracelessly.

 #### docker commit
 If you have made changes to a container, this will create an image from it.
+This is useful if you want to customize an image to suit your specific needs.

 #### docker push
 Pushes an image to Docker Hub, or to a private repository you specify.